WrylyRiley/upside-memories/README.md

 ## Jeffrey Moore

 I'll try to keep this short.
 Upside was such a life saver for me.
 Moving through multiple states over the course of a year (literally moving from PA, to VT, NH, MA and finally CT) took a lot out of me and then I got laid off (due to COVID) and found myself in a job hunt and I hadn't even really got settled yet.
 I had a pretty long job hunt last summer and it wasn't until I found Upside and met @tracy, @kristen, Elizabeth, Sabrina, and Jessica that I knew I had found an amazing design team.
 I instantly felt at home.
 And that feeling continued with each and every Upsider that I had to privilege of meeting.
 You are such wonderful people and the crazy thing is I haven't even gotten to meet you all.
 This has been such a transformative experience for me.
 Thanks so much the this opportunity and I wish you all the best.
 Feel free to keep in touch

+## Noah Lubin

+To be brief, Upside renewed my faith in the world through compassion, empathy, integrity, honesty, and great leaders.
+It was a short time for me but so much learned.

+Thank you all!